Everything you need to know about recurrent ear infections

 When is it necessary to get a pediatric ENT assessment for recurrent ear infections?

-On the other hand, and I write this with a heavy heart, I hear about so many ENT specialists that are not efficient and often press for unnecessary surgical interventions.
+On the other hand, and I write this with a heavy heart, I hear about many ENT specialists who are not efficient and often press for unnecessary surgical interventions.
 They also tend to use broader spectrum antibiotics than what pediatricians recommend.
 This is, of course, a generalization and does not apply to every single ENT specialist out there.

 What about ventilation tubes?